 Alternatively, desktop microphones can be plugged into studio I/Os and used as talkback microphones.
 Gooseneck mics are common for this purpose.

-In the studio that I’ve spent most of my career, we prefer the good old Shure SM57 (link to check the price on Amazon) as our talkback microphone of choice.
+In the studio that I've spent most of my career in, we prefer the good old Shure SM57 as our talkback microphone of choice.

 How Are Talkback Microphones Routed?